forseti-security/forseti-security/_docs/_latest/use/explain.md

 ### Creating a data model

-Data model is built using the inventory data we created through the Forseti Inventory service.

-Instructions on how to run Forseti Inventory can be found [here]({% link _docs/latest/use/inventory.md %}).

-Once you have the inventory ready, retrieve the inventory_index_id and use it to create the data model as follows:
+Get the inventory_index_id and use it to create the data model by running the following command:

 ```bash
 $ forseti model create --inventory_index_id <INVENTORY_INDEX_ID> <MODEL_NAME>
 ```

-### Listing all the data model
+### Listing data models

 ```bash
 $ forseti model list